Authentic Lessons for 21st Century Learning

 Explore

-There are numerous experiments students can conduct with the mini-biogas digesters.
-The goal with this section of the lesson is for students to practice experimental design and to see that the mini-biogas digesters will decompose an organic material and produce a gas.
-Students should individually write a lab report with all of the components listed in the attached example.
-In the Evaluate phase of this lesson, they will be constructing a poster and sharing the data with their class.
-If graph paper is needed, it is attached to this lesson.
+There are numerous experiments students can conduct with the mini biogas digesters.
+The primary goal is for students to practice experimental design while observing how digesters break down organic materials and produce gas.
+Students will use their handouts to write a lab report following the components listed in the example provided.
+In the Evaluate phase, they will create posters and share their data with the class.
+If needed, graph paper is also attached to the lesson.

 Explain

+Display slide 11.
 After students have finished the reading, they should answer the questions below with their group.
-After students answer the questions in their groups, have a brief class discussion about each question, calling on groups to share their responses to the questions.

-1. What is the gas that is produced from your bottles?
+1. What gas is produced in your bottles?

 2. What happens to the gas when you release it from the bottle?

-4. Can we do anything to prevent the gas from going into the earth’s atmosphere?
+4. How could we prevent the gas from entering the atmosphere?

 Extend